monarch-initiative/Squirls/docs/running.rst

 Let's run the ``annotate-csv`` command to annotate four variants stored in the `example.csv`_ file (an example CSV file with 4 variants stored in Squirls repository)::

-  java -jar squirls-cli.jar annotate-csv -d $SQUIRLS_DATA example.csv path/to/output/file
+  java -jar squirls-cli.jar annotate-csv -d $SQUIRLS_DATA example.csv output

-Squirls reads the variants and stores the scores into ``path/to/output/file.html`` file.
+Squirls reads the variants and stores the scores into ``output.html`` file.
 The *HTML* is the default output format, see :ref:`rstoutputformats` section for more details.

 Mandatory arguments